HOME

 La PEC est une association à but humanitaire et non lucratif.
 Elle fonctionne grâce à l'engagement personnel et au bénévolat des journalistes professionnels qui composent son comité directeur.
 Pour devenir membre de la Presse Emblème Campagne, il faut s'engager à soutenir les buts de l'association: lire les statuts ci-dessous.
 Vous pouvez aussi choisir d'être seulement un partenaire de la PEC: dans ce cas, vous soutenez l'objectif général du renforcement de la sécurité et de la protection des journalistes, sans être liés par les statuts.
 L'association est ouverte à tous les journalistes à titre individuel, aux associations de journalistes à titre collectif, aux entreprises de médias, aux membres d'organisations gouvernementales et non gouvernementales à titre individuel ou collectif, aux personnes privées soucieuses d'apporter leur contribution.

-Il faut s'annoncer à la présidente (Hedayat Abdel Nabi, hedayat.abdelnabi@gmail.com) ou au secrétaire général (Blaise Lempen, LN@ats.ch) ou à l'adresse e-mail suivante: info@pressemblem.ch.
-Des bulletins de versement sont à disposition.
+Il faut s'annoncer à la présidente (Hedayat Abdel Nabi, hedayat.abdelnabi@gmail.com ou au secrétaire général (Blaise Lempen, pressemblem@bluewin.ch.

 JOIN OUR CAMPAIGN - TO BECOME A MEMBER OR A PARTNER OF THE PEC: